damitasalmon/field-notes/docs/azure-soc-honeynet.md

 ![Check Event Viewer for Failed Auth Log](assets/images/soc-honeynet/test-sql-login-bad-pw.png)

-It was at this time I learned a valuable lesson about Azure Bastion.
-I was under the impression that the cost was per-use - what I had not realized is that once you deploy Azure Bastion it is perpetually in a running-state.
-I thought that once the VM was deallocated/stopped, so was the Bastion.
+It was at this time I learned a valuable lesson about **Azure Bastion**.
+What I had not realized is that once you deploy the bastion instance it is perpetually in a running-state.
+I was under the impression that once the VM was deallocated/stopped, so was the Bastion.
 This is not the case.
 To the best of my knowledge the only way to stop Bastion is to delete it.
 Luckily, I check cost management semi-neurotically so I caught this before I had so sell any organs.

 I also realized that I could use the Microsoft Remote Desktop on iOS (on iPad) the same way you can with macOS.
 I was trilled.